-In what follows a short description of the AFS is given, but the reader is referred to (Gomez Gonzalez et al., 2022, 2023) for further details.
-The outer portion of the blade (span location 38 m - 58 m) is retrofitted with the active flap (internal reference FT008rev10) with remote pneumatic actuation pressure.
-Note that the AFS includes trailing edge serrations, which is important to highlight as will be discussed below.
-Furthermore, the blade has vortex generators (VGs) mounted on the suction side.
-However, these VGs were removed prior to the execution of the test in question as discussed in section 4 to avoid spanwise variations of the wake velocity deficit coming from the upwash and downwash structures trailed from the VG vanes.
+- 180 to highlight as will be discussed below.
 The pressure supply system is located in the hub, and air is supplied to the flap via hoses inside the blade that extend from the hub and into the interior of the blade and up to a distance from the root where physical access is no longer possible due to the internal dimensions of the blade.
-At this location a smaller diameter hose is continued on the outside of the blade flush with the trailing edge until it reaches the inlet of the active flap located 38 m from the root.

-The pressure supply system is closed loop regulated and for given pressure set points (specified between 0% and 100% for the lower and upper limit of flap activation, respectively).
+At this location a smaller diameter hose is continued on the outside of the blade flush with the trailing edge until it reaches the inlet of the active flap located 38 m from the root. - 185 The pressure supply system is closed loop regulated and for given pressure set points (specified between 0% and 100% for the lower and upper limit of flap activation, respectively).
 The active flap can be activated in swap mode at predefined time intervals and set points, or in a closed-loop manner based on the azimuthal position of the blades.

 For the measurement with the wake-rake the trailing edge serrations were covered with tape extending in the spanwise direction, rendering the trailing edge of the AFS effectively straight.
-This modification, which is visible in the detail of Fig. 4c as a green tape in the serration area, extends symmetrically in and outboard of the wake-rake position.
-The reason for this modification is the following: when performing wind tunnel measurements of airfoils with serrations, it is known that the between teeth of the serrations.
-This behavior is due to the local upwash and downwash induced by the vortical system created behind the serrations through their interaction with the boundary layer flow.
-When performing a wind tunnel measurement one must therefore traverse the wake-rake along the span of the airfoil to ensure covering the drag variations along multiple teeth.
+This modification, which is visible in Fig. 6b as a green tape in the serration area, extends symmetrically in and outboard of the wake-rake position.
+The reason for this modification is

+- the following: when performing wind tunnel measurements of airfoils with serrations, it is known that the integrated momentum deficit of the wake, i.e. the drag, has a periodic behavior with a spanwise wave length equal to the spacing between teeth of the serrations.
+This behavior is due to the local upwash and downwash induced by the vortical system created behind the serrations through their interaction with the bounday layer flow.
+When performing a wind tunnel measurement one must therefore traverse - 195 the wake-rake along the span of the airfoil to ensure covering the drag variations along multiple teeth.
 If no traverse is done, it is not possible to know if the wake-rake position is in the "high" or the "low" area of the momentum deficit.
 Because wake traversing is not possible in the full-scale test, the serrations are covered with tape to avoid the spanwise drag variations.
 However, one consequence of this is that the drag coefficient measured in the full-scale test will be slightly larger than that measured in the wind tunnel due to the additional area coverage of the AFS.
-In the future, it may be considered to benchmark the results against wind tunnel tests where the same modification is performed on the serrations.
+In the future, it may be considered to benchmark - 200 the results against wind tunnel tests where the same modification is performed on the serrations.